-Garage doors and their automatic operators must work 24/7 in all weather conditions; therefore, a monthly visual and safety device checks should be performed, and it is incredibly important to ensure the door functions safely, reliably, efficiently.
+Garage doors and their automatic operators must work 24/7 in all weather conditions; therefore, monthly visual and safety device checks should be performed, and it is incredibly important to ensure the door functions safely, reliably, efficiently.

 Most homeowners never perform a garage door inspection, and they call garage door technicians when their doors need emergency repairs.